christo-achkov/Final-Fantasy-XIV-Character-Creation-Aviability-Bot/README.md

 Want to make a character on certain FFXIV server but don't want check 200 times a day?
 This tool will help you achieve that.
 Setup takes less than 5 mintues.

 # Setup
-This bot is selfhosted, so you will need to have a few things to get it running:
+This bot is self-hosted, so you will need to have a few things to get it running:
 1. Install Node.js https://nodejs.org/en/
 2. Create a discord bot account https://discordpy.readthedocs.io/en/stable/discord.html and create a new token
 3. Invite the discord bot account to your server